-In its case-law, the European Court of Human Rights frequently refers to texts and instruments developed by the Bioethics Committee.
-For instance, in its judgment in the case of Lambert v.
-France (2015), the Court’s Grand Chamber based part of its reasoning on the Guide on the decision-making process regarding medical treatment in end-of-life situations.
+In its case law, the European Court of Human Rights often refers to texts and instruments developed by the Bioethics Committee.
+For example, in its judgment in Lambert and Others v.
+France (2015), the Grand Chamber of the Court based part of its reasoning on the "Guide to decision-making on medical treatment in end-of-life situations".

 - ECHR and bioethics May 2022 - October 2022